notaryproject/notation/specs/commandline/policy.md

 notation policy show
 ```

-Upon successful execution, the trust policies are printed out in the console.
+Upon successful execution, the trust policies are printed out.
 If trust policies are not configured, users should receive an error message, and a tip to initialize trust policies using command `notation policy init`.

 ### Export trust policies into a JSON file